CrypticSignal/video-quality-metrics/README.md

 - `pip install -r requirements.txt`

 # An example of the table that is saved:
-The table is saved in a .txt file.
-Here's an example of the table that is produced:
+The table is saved in a file named **Table.txt**.
+Here's an example of the table that is created:
 ```
-You chose to encode a30.mkv using libx264 with a CRF of 23.
+You chose to encode a30.mkv using x264 with a CRF of 23.
 +-----------+-------------------+----------+---------------------------+-------+------+-------+
 |   Preset  | Encoding Time (s) |   Size   | Size Compared to Original |  PSNR | SSIM |  VMAF |
 +-----------+-------------------+----------+---------------------------+-------+------+-------+